 WARD, HORTENSE SPARKS

 WARD, HORTENSE SPARKS (1872–1944).
-Hortense Ward, champion of women's rights, suffrage leader, and the first woman admitted to the Texas bar, the daughter of Frederick and Marie Louise (LaBauve) Sparks, was born in Matagorda County on July 21, 1872.
+Hortense Ward, champion of women's rights, suffrage leader, admitted to the Texas bar, the daughter of Frederick and Marie Louise (LaBauve) Sparks, was born in Matagorda County on July 21, 1872.
 Ward lived in Edna as a child, and later attended Nazareth Academy, a Catholic convent school in Victoria.
-She returned to Edna in 1890 to teach school, and in 1891 married Albert Malsch, with whom she had three daughters.
+She returned to Edna in 1890 to teach school, and on January 5, 1891, married Albert Malsch, with whom she had three daughters.
 Ward moved to Houston in 1903, and, while working as a stenographer and court reporter, became interested in studying law.
-She and Malsch were divorced in 1906, and in 1908 she married Houston attorney William Henry Ward, later a county judge.
+She and Malsch were divorced in 1906, and on August 12, 1909, she married Houston attorney William Henry Ward, later a county judge.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Janelle D. Scott, "WARD, HORTENSE SPARKS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fwa83.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Janelle D. Scott, "WARD, HORTENSE SPARKS," accessed August 05, 2020, http://www.tshaonline.org/handbook/online/articles/fwa83.

 Uploaded on June 15, 2010.
 Modified on February 16, 2017.
 Published by the Texas State Historical Association.